bensonchoyintuitas/intuitas_knowledgebase/docs/modelling_framework.md

 > **Terminology:** We prefer "Domain" over "Subject Area" as it ties to governance and ownership boundaries, supporting clear accountability for data products and outcomes.

 ### Canonical Models

+> For canonical entity naming conventions, see [Entity Naming](modelling_standards_and_conventions.md#entity-naming-general-rules) in Modelling Standards and Conventions.

 Canonical models represent authoritative, agreed-upon definitions for concepts standardised across domains and systems (e.g., APIs, interoperability, conformed dimensions).